 The programme launched its first call in December 2015, and by the application deadline in April 2016, NordForsk had received a total of 10 applications.
 Based on an evaluation of the applications by a panel of international experts, the NordForsk Board has decided to fund the following two Nordic Centres of Excellence:

 - Nordic Centre for Research on Gender Equality in Research and Innovation (NORDICORE).
-Project leader: Professor Mari Teigen, University of Oslo.
+Project leader: Research professor Mari Teigen, Norwegian Institue for Social Research.
 Funding: Up to NOK 21.8 million.

 - Beyond the Gender Paradox: Women’s Careers in Technology-driven Research and Innovation in and outside of Academe Project leader: Professor Gabriele Griffin, Uppsala University.
 Funding: Up to NOK 20.0 million.